 - It is important to keep the table neat and organized.
 Only items most often used should be on the table.
 Items that are not used as often are to be placed on or in the Supply Cart. - The Inspector Affidavit tent card contains information on one side for the Inspector, listing reasons for an Affidavit. - All supplies for voting an Affidavit Ballot are in the Blue Table Display on the top of and first shelf of the Supply Cart. - Special Situations are listed in the Basic Poll Worker Manual with procedures on how to handle each situation.
 Keep the manual open to these pages when serving the voters. - The manual also contains a procedure page for Using an Affidavit Ballot and for Using a Court Order. - The E-Poll Book in your supply cart contains voter information for the ED/AD at your table.
-E-Poll Books are not shared, and EVERY E-Poll Book in the poll site MUST be turned on and used at the ED/AD on the tag attached to the case.
+E-Poll Books are specific to one ED Table.
+All ED Tables at the Poll Site must open all lime green cases and use designated E-Poll Books.
+The top left corner of the E-Poll Book screen will display 5 digits by the Poll Site name.
+The first 2 digits are the AD.
+The last 3 digits are the ED.
+(For example: 24012 indicates the E-Poll Book is designated for ED Table 012/24.)